The CDC sees signs of a late summer COVID wave

 Immunity from vaccinations and previous infections helps

-Even if infections, emergency visits and hospitalization continue to rise to produce another wave, most experts don't expert a surge would be anywhere as severe as previous summers, largely because of the immunity people have from previous infections and vaccinations.
+Even if infections, emergency room visits and hospitalizations continue to rise to produce another wave, most experts don't expect a surge that would be anywhere as severe as those in previous summers, largely because of the immunity people have from previous infections and vaccinations.

-"We're in pretty good shape in terms of immuity.
-The general population seems to be in a pretty good place," says Dr. Celine Gounder, an infectious disease specialist at New York University and senior fellow at KFF Health.
+"We're in pretty good shape in terms of immunity.
+The general population seems to be in a pretty good place," says Dr. Céline Gounder, an infectious disease specialist at New York University and a senior fellow at KFF, a nonprofit health group.

 Some are skeptical the country will see a summer wave of any significance.